Free Wi-Fi (with online Kimpton loyalty member sign-up)

 Valet parking only, though a cheaper public lot is 1 block away

+This hotel was impacted by Hurricane Irma in September 2017 and is currently closed.
+We will update our review as soon as we have more information.
 The 186-room Surfcomber is more affordable and casual than most of its swanky neighbors.
 It comes with a huge, beautiful pool, direct beach access, and a great address on Collins Avenue.
 Most rooms are small but trendy, with surf-themed decor, bright pops of color, and modern amenities, such as flat-screen TVs, iHome docks, and free in-room yoga equipment.
 Other highlights include great freebies (bicycle tours, hosted wine hours, bartending lessons), two solid restaurants with bars, a well-equipped fitness center, and in-room or poolside spa services.

 This fun-spirited hotel is more casual -- and affordable -- than most of its swanky neighbors, attracting families and clubbers alike.